Skip to content

 /**

-* Add Action event.
-This type of data cannot associate Error, Resource, LongTask data, no discard logic.
+* Add an Action event.
+This type of data cannot associate Error, Resource, LongTask data and has no discard logic.

 * @param actionName action name